ST-R/PTC/README.md

 ```
 git clone https://github.com/ST-R/PTC.git
 ```
-Once the repo has been cloned.
-Complete the following:
+Once the repo has been cloned, complete the following:

-Open your CLI and navigate to your cloned repository directory and Run the following command:
+Open your CLI and navigate to your cloned repository directory and run the following command:

 ```bash
 docker-compose up --build
 ```

+Confirm your container is running successfully by using the below command in your CLI:

+'''
+docker ps
+'''

-Confirm your container is running successfully, you should have the following Container and images:
+you should have the following container and images:

  ```
  Container: